rkhleics/nhs-ei.website/README.md

 ---

 You should now be able to run the Wagtail app.
 If you are using 2. [virtual environment](#virtual-environment) then you will need to install the node packages to compile the frontend assets.
-If you are going to work only on the python/html files then this isn't required but it does come with the benefit of autorelaod on save when you change files, it's recommended!.
+If you are going to work only on the python/html files then this isn't required but it does come with the benefit of auto-reload on save when you change files, it's recommended!.

 ## 3. <a name="front-end"></a>Install NHS.UK Frontend design system